Why Traders Are Leaving Thinkorswim in 2026

 Charting is functional with ~50 indicators and standard drawing tools, but the platform's value is the scanner ecosystem and its built-in news/SEC filings/Twitter feed.
 Pricing is $179/month for the standard plan, with annual Pro at around $1,499/year.
 There's no free tier; a 14-day trial is available.
 No AI signals or assistant — STT is a scanner-and-news platform first.

 For low-float momentum traders, penny stock traders, and small-cap day traders who want a scanner-first workspace, STT is one of the best dedicated tools.
-For broader analysis with AI integrated, ChartingLens's screener presets cover similar setups (gappers, RVOL spikes, low-float momentum) at a fraction of the cost with AI Buy Signals layered on top.

 5. Bookmap — Best Order Flow & Liquidity Visualization